-The Engineer of Record conducted an annual performance review in October 2023.
-This review typically occurs in October each year.
+The Engineer of Record conducted an annual performance review in October 2024.
+These reviews typically occur around October each year.

-The most recent independent review for Yarwun - RMA1 was conducted in November 2022.
-The next review is scheduled for late 2024.
+The most recent independent review of QAL - RMD1 was conducted in May 2024.
+The next review is scheduled for 2026.